 Less collagen, less elastin, and dry skin.
 Oh my.

 Unfortunately, it doesn’t stop there.
-Free radical damage also ages your skin, and it does it faster than natural aging alone.
+Free radical damage also affects the health of your skin.

 To understand what free radicals are and how they harm your skin, you need a quick reminder from middle school biology class.
 Everything is made up of molecules, and molecules want to be balanced with two electrons.

 Free radicals are molecules with only one electron, so they search for extra electrons in balanced molecules, like those that make up your skin cells.
 When they rob those molecules of an electron, they damage it and damage the cell where the molecule is located.

 Free radical damage can look like sagging skin, sunspots, or fine lines.
 Some free radical damage is natural, but other sources speed up the process.
 Free radicals come from sources like:

 - Ultraviolet light

 Answer Your Skin’s SOS With Three Ships